The Trip Notes provide detailed information and background for Adventure Consultants' Eiger Guided Ascents.

 Note: Don’t let the date of the first ascent fool you into thinking the climb is easy!
 The route is long, difficult and serious.
 That the ascent was done in that era is more a reflection of the skills of the first ascensionists than an indication of it being easy.

-We provide breakfasts and lunches for the duration of the trip and evening meals on the two hut nights while the trip is running.
-This is from breakfast on Day 1 until breakfast on your departure day.
-You will be responsible for your own evening meals on the non-mountain nights in either Chamonix or Lauterbrun.
-This allows you to experience the exciting culinary options available in these areas as there are many restaurants and bars within close walking distance that provide a variety of foods to suit your tastes.
-Any additional food, bottled water, beverages or meals you purchase that are not mentioned in the inclusions will be at your own expense.
+Adventure Consultants will provide breakfasts for the duration of the trip and evening meals on hut nights while the trip is running.
+This is from breakfast on Day 1 until breakfast on the final scheduled day of your trip.
+You will be responsible for your own lunches and snacks each day and your own evening meals on non-mountain nights in town.
+This allows you to experience the exciting culinary options available locally.
+Any additional food, beverages or meals you purchase that are not mentioned in the inclusions will be at your own expense.

 If you have any special dietary requirements, please advise us at the time of registration.
 If your dietary requirements are especially strict you are advised to bring a sufficient supply of your required food types with you to ensure you are provided for.